IUCNN/IUCNN/README.md

 ## Installation
-You can install IUCNN directly from gtihub using devtools.
+You can install IUCNN directly from Github using devtools.

 ```{r}
 install.packages("devtools")